samlzz/ctemplate/README.md

 ### Makefile Usage Guide (Non-`libft` Projects)

 This Makefile is designed for C projects **not using the `libft` library**.
 It automates common build tasks, such as compiling, linking, cleaning, and running your project.
-Here's a quick guide on how to use it:

 ### **Key Variables**